yvelikova/axway-open-docs/content/en/docs/central/connect-aws-gateway/subscription-for-the-consumer.md

    * Initiates an unsubscribe to AMPLIFY Central for that Catalog item.
    * The subscription status is set to **Unsubscribed**.

+## Impact of subscription approval mode on subscription workflow

+The configuration setting for central.subscriptions.approvalmode will affect the flow of getting a subscription approved.
+Allowed settings are **manual**, **auto**, and **webhook**.
+Each of these are detailed below.

+### Manual approval mode

+This is the default setting.
+In manual approval mode, the subscription approval flow is as follows:

+1. A consumer in AMPLIFY Central clicks on **Subscribe**.
+2. The subscription status moves to **Waiting for approval...**.
+3. The subscription remains in this state until a user with appropriate permissions on AMPLIFY Central locates the subscription and clicks **Approve**.
+4. The subscription status moves to  **Subscribing**.
+5. The Discovery Agent receives the event and sets the status to **Active**, or **Subscribe failed** if there is a failure to subscribe.

+### Auto approval mode

+In auto approval mode, the subscription approval flow is as described at the top of this page:

+1. A consumer in AMPLIFY Central clicks on **Subscribe**.
+2. The subscription status moves immediately to **Subscribing...**.
+3. The Discovery Agent receives the event and sets the status to **Active**, or **Subscribe failed** if there is a failure to subscribe.

+### Webhook approval mode

+In webhook approval mode, the Discovery Agent must be configured with a webhook url, and any webhook headers and authentication secret that the webhook needs.
+Within the webhook, many things are possible.
+For example, the webhook could generate an email to notify someone that a subscription is awaiting approval.
+Or, the webhook could do the subscription approval.
+Assuming that the webhook is all correctly configured and coded, the subscription approval flow is as follows:

+1. A consumer in AMPLIFY Central clicks on **Subscribe**.
+2. The subscription status moves to **Waiting for approval...**.
+3. The webhook is notified of the event.
+4. The subscription remains in this state until the webhook moves the subscription to **Approved**, or a user with appropriate permissions on AMPLIFY Central locates the subscription and clicks **Approve**.
+5. The subscription status moves to  **Subscribing**.
+6. The Discovery Agent receives the event and sets the status to **Active**, or **Subscribe failed** if there is a failure to subscribe.

 {{< alert title="Note" color="primary" >}}Depending on the poll interval settings for the Discovery Agent, it will take a little time from when the user unsubscribes an API until AMPLIFY Central shows the subscription state of **Unsubscribed**.
 This is because of the time it takes to discover the change on API Manager and send events back and forth between API Manager and AMPLIFY Central.{{< /alert >}}

+## Subscription failures

+The agent might mark a subscription as **Failed to subscribe** or **Failed to unsubscribe** for one of several reasons:

+1. The API on API Gateway Manager is unpublished.
+2. No usage plans have been created on AWS API Gateway.
+3. On AWS API Gateway, usage plans have been created but no API stages have been added to the plan for the chosen subscription's API.
+4. On AWS API Gateway, no API keys have been added to the subscription's chosen usage plan.
+5. The agent fails to communicate with AWS API Gateway.